RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 **Student drop-in hours:** MTWR 2:30-3:15pm ET, on Zoom.
  No appointment is necessary for drop-in hours; [just click here to join the meeting](https://gvsu-edu.zoom.us/j/6163318968?pwd=bnFudTBGbE4xbG1DMitDbGhtYkFGdz09).
 The drop-in hours Zoom link is also on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard.
 Additional times are available by appointment; [schedule those using my Calendly page](https://calendly.com/robert-talbert/).

 **Contacting the prof:** Email (talbertr@gvsu.edu) is preferred; you can schedule a phone call through [my Calendly page](https://calendly.com/robert-talbert/).
-Be sure to read my availability/response policy. ==link==
+Be sure to read [my availability/response policy](https://hackmd.io/TchC8fZORJ29EgxQb1O4lQ?view#Instructor-availability-and-message-responses).

-**Course calendar:** The official course calendar is a Google Calendar, linked on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard. *In case of a date conflict on assignments or course documents, the Class Calendar is assumed to be correct.*
+**Course calendar:** The official course calendar is in [Appendix B](https://hackmd.io/TchC8fZORJ29EgxQb1O4lQ?view#Appendix-B-Class-Calendar), linked on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard. *In case of a date conflict on assignments or course documents, the Class Calendar is assumed to be correct.*

 **Definition of "week":** In our course, a "week" is defined to begin at 12:01am ET on Monday and end at 11:59pm ET the following Sunday.

 **Textbook and videos:** The textbook is [Discrete Mathematics: An Open Introduction](http://discrete.openmathbooks.org/dmoi3/dmoi.html) by Oscar Levin.
 It's free; just click the link.
 A PDF copy is available for download [here](http://discrete.openmathbooks.org/pdfs/dmoi3-tablet.pdf).
 A playlist of instructional videos for the course is available [on Vimeo at this link](https://vimeo.com/showcase/8667148).

 **Software:** You will need to create an account on [Perusall](https://perusall.com/), a web tool used for commenting on PDFs and videos.
 Our class code is `TALBERT-WDT74`.
-(Please note, PDF copies of the textbook and this syllabus can be found and downloaded through Perusall, along with daily assignments.)   ==whiteboarding tools?==

-**Required technology:** You will need a **laptop or tablet and a reliable internet connection** to participate in this course.
-A high-speed connection is highly recommended in order to participate in Zoom meetings.
-You will also need **a webcam and a microphone** (stand-alone or headset).
-Also highly recommended is a way of **hand-writing on an electronic whiteboard**, for example a laptop or computer with a touchscreen and a stylus, or [a USB drawing pad like this one](https://www.amazon.com/Wacom-Graphic-Drawing-Tablet-Beginners/dp/B07S1RR3FR/).
+You will also need to create an account on [Miro](https://miro.com/), our online whiteboard tool.

+**Required technology:** For our class, you *must* have access to:

+- A laptop or tablet computer
+- A high-speed internet connection
+- A webcam and microphone

+You are *strongly encouraged* to have a device with a touchscreen and stylus input, or an external drawing pad, for handwritten work at an online whiteboard.
 If technology access is an issue for you, please let me know so we can discuss your options.
 [Click here for a full list of tech skills and equipment expected of all students in GVSU online courses](https://www.gvsu.edu/online/technology-requirements-for-onlinehybrid-courses-8.htm).

-**Blackboard and announcements:** Our Blackboard page is at https://mybb.gvsu.edu.
-Announcements will be posted on Sundays and Wednesdays and other times as needed. **Be sure to check announcements, email, and the calendar at least once daily.**
+**Blackboard and announcements:** Our Blackboard page is at https://lms.gvsu.edu.
+Announcements will be posted on Sundays and Wednesdays and other times as needed. *Be sure to check announcements, email, and the calendar at least once daily.*

 ## About the Course